Sanakan8472/copy-dialog-lunar-lander/README.md

 # Building

 Needs at least Windows 10 for handling dpi scaling correctly.
-Only testd on Windows 10 21H2 so far.
+Only tested on Windows 10 21H2 so far.
 Windows 11 is untested.

 * `git clone` into some folder and go there.
 * `git submodule init`